 Ohio Local History Alliance Champion Award

-Rose Mowery – Rose Mowery has been a tireless champion of preserving the history of the Scioto County Children’s Home–Hillcrest–and educating the greater Scioto County community as to its historic importance, not only to thousands of children who lived there, but also to the community itself–the local government, the local populace–through media exposure, creation of a museum in her home, placement of an historical road marker and establishment of an annual county-wide remembrance of lost and forgotten children.
+Rose Mowery – Rose Mowery has been a tireless champion of preserving the history of the Scioto County Children’s Home–Hillcrest–and educating the greater Scioto County community as to its historic importance, not only to thousands of children who lived there, but also to the community itself–the local government, the local populace–through media exposure, creation of a museum, placement of an Ohio Historical Marker and establishment of an annual county-wide remembrance of lost and forgotten children.

 Individual Achievement Awards